junxit/us-congress-bills-113/metadata.md

 - 2013-04-10 — The Speaker designated the Honorable Ted Poe to act as Chairman of the Committee.
 - 2013-04-10 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H1889)
 - 2013-04-10 — The previous question was ordered pursuant to the rule. (consideration: CR H1888)
+- 2013-04-15 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.